Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: The Interacting Aubry-Andr e model (IAA)

-When the disorder parameter $W$ in the Hamiltonian is significantly large (\ref{eq:Hamiltonian}), it disrupts the thermalization process and many-body localization (MBL) occurs.
+When the disorder parameter $W$ in the Hamiltonian (\ref{eq:Hamiltonian}) is significantly larger than $J$ and $U$, it disrupts the thermalization process and many-body localization (MBL) occurs.
 This results in the cessation of transport and bosons become localized.
 The transition to this localized state is highly dependent on the parameter $\beta$, which is chosen ideally as an irrational number.
 In practical experiments, $\beta$ is frequently associated to the wavelengths of a pair of lasers.
 In this study, we employ a decimal approximation to the golden ratio $\beta=1.618$, whereas for the remaining parameters we consider $U=4/(N-1)$, $J=1/2$, and $W=0.6$\cite{Lukin(2019)}.
-These parameter values are associated with the presence of chaos and a richer dynamics in the system, as previously observed in studies such as \cite{Kolovsky_2004,Kollath_2010,delaCruz(2020),DiazMejia(2024)}.
-The dependence of $U$ with $N$ guarantees that all terms in the Hamiltonian scale with $N$ in the same way.
+These parameter values are associated with the presence of chaos and a richer dynamics in the system, as previously observed in studies such as those of Refs. \cite{Kolovsky_2004,Kollath_2010,delaCruz(2020),DiazMejia(2024)}.

+Notice that the largest value that the interaction term can have occurs when all bosons are localized at the same site, being proportional to $N(N-1)$.
+The selected scaling for the interaction parameter $U= 4/(N-1)$ guarantees that this maximum value scales with $N$, as do the other two terms in the Hamiltonian, allowing a meaningful comparison of observables calculated for different system sizes\cite{pausch2022optimal,Pausch_2025_seed_erg}.